Occupational Therapy (BSc)

 Applications for the 3 year full-time course must be made via UCAS.

-Applications for the 4 year part-time BSc in Occupational Therapy and the PG Diploma in Occupational Therapy – 2 year accelerated programme are made directly to Cardiff University using the standard application form, or the online process via the Cardiff University website.
+Applications for the PG Diploma in Occupational Therapy – 2 year accelerated programme are made directly to Cardiff University using the online process via the Cardiff University website.

 Applications through UCAS from international students are welcomed.
 While the majority of applicants offer A-level subjects, some other international qualifications are acceptable.